NEW 2023 National Perinatal Mental Health Guideline

 - Ready to COPE, a free emails series designed to guide women and men through their pregnancy and the first twelve months in the postnatal period.
 Ready to COPE highlights a range of challenges women and men may face and provides helpful preventative strategies.

 Various tools have been developed to support health professionals in the delivery of best practice.

 You can also register your details to receive the National Guideline and companion documents straight to your inbox, as well as any updates and additional resources as they become available.

 Online Training Program for Health Professionals

-COPE has developed a free accredited online training program for health professionals to support guideline implementation for health professionals across primary, maternity and postnatal healthcare settings.
+COPE has created a free accredited online training program for health professionals to support guideline implementation for health professionals across primary, maternity and postnatal healthcare settings.
 This will be updated and released in July 2023.